open-sauced/intro/07-types-of-contributions.md

 ### Graphic Design

-Are you a creative person who likes to design?
-If so, you might want to consider contributing to a project through design.
+Are you a creative person who's into design?
+If so, you might want to consider contributing to an open source project through design.

 This contribution involves creating visual assets for open source projects, such as logos, icons, illustrations, website designs, and other graphical elements.
 These visual assets play a significant role in enhancing the project's overall user experience and branding.
 Graphic design contributions can make open source software more appealing, user-friendly, and recognizable.